This post contains affiliate links. Read the full disclosure here.

 • Marshmallows: I tested these marshmallow swirl brownies with mini marshmallows and regular sized marshmallows, and mini marshmallows melt the best.
 Regular sized marshmallows will still work in a pinch.
 You can also use melted marshmallow fluff if you prefer!

-• Butter: You can use regular dairy butter, or dairy free butter in this recipe!
+• Butter: You can use regular dairy butter, or dairy free butter in this recipe.
+Both have been tested and work perfectly.

 ingredients needed to make marshmallow brownies in bowls with labels